abachurin/2048/README.md

 First time i saw 2048 tile was after just 2 minutes of training and 200 epsiodes.
 Plays a game to 2048 in about 1 second.
 This is my first project in Machine Learning and it feels like magic to me! :)

 ### Requirements
 Almost none.
-Apart from python3 you need to install `numpy` and `pygame` libraries.
-The former you probably already have, and the latter is needed for show.py, the main learning program is fine without it.
+Apart from `python3` you only need to install `numpy` and `pygame` libraries.
+Both can be installed with `pip install`

 How to run it, for those as novice at this as me:

 Push the green "Code" button.
 Clone this repository to a directory on your machine, using `git clone` command or GitHub Desktop.
 Then add the path to game2048 package like this:

-`export PYTHONPATH= your directory here, for example /User/Documents/GitHub/2048/`
+`export PYTHONPATH= [your directory here, for example /User/Documents/GitHub/2048/]`

 Now go to the directory:

-`cd your directory here, for example /User/Documents/GitHub/2048/game2048/`
+`cd [your directory here, for example /User/Documents/GitHub/2048/game2048/]`

 Now you can run `python3 show.py` and it should fly.
 The colors and fonts are a bit different than if i run it from PyCharm for some reason, otherwise seems all fine.